-However, waiting all day for your BF or GF to log on to Skype so that you two can chat is definitely not the way to go – believe me, I’ve done it multiple times.
+However, waiting all day for your BF or GF to FaceTime you so that you two can chat is definitely not the way to go – believe me, I’ve done it multiple times.
 Sooner or later you realize that there has to be some sort of schedule.

 Other Great Ways to Communicate: